simduchaine/nancy-bilodeau-website/data_en/bio/bio.md

 In December 2018 I obtained my [PEACE Certification](http://stephanedrouet.com/), than my Cosmonergy Certification in March 2019.

 Early in 2020, I became Certified Coach with the SICPNL.

-I am looking forward meeting you and support you in anyway I can.
+I am looking forward meeting you and support you on your journey.

 ![](/uploads/nancy-bilodeau-logo_small.png)